Nosework Trial

 Parking

-The parking lot will be grass with some shade around the perimeter.
+The parking lot will be grass with no shade.

 RV Parking

-There is no space for RVs to park in the handler parking area during the event day.
+There is space for RVs to park in the handler parking area during the event day however you may be driving to some of your search areas.
+No overnight RV parking is available.

 Running Vehicles or Generators in the parking lot